kshah78/mearnstack-project/README.md

 # MERN E-COMMERCE

 Hi!
 My name is **Kathan Shah**
-# This is my website project which was hosted and useed for sometime commercially.
+# This was my website project which I hosted for few months.